gtk-rs/gtk4-rs/book/src/gobject_properties.md

 <div style="text-align:center"><img src="img/gobject_properties_switches.png" /></div>

 We can also add properties to custom GObjects.
 We can demonstrate that, by binding the `number` of our `CustomButton` to a property.
 For that, we need to be able to [lazily evaluate](https://en.wikipedia.org/wiki/Lazy_evaluation) expressions.
+The crate `once_cell` provides the `Lazy` type which allows us to do that.
-`once_cell` does that for us and is already part of `std` of Rust nightly.
+`once_cell` is already part of Rust nightly.
-Until it hits stable, we have to add it as external dependency.
+Until it hits stable, we will add it as external dependency.

 <span class="filename">Filename: listings/Cargo.toml</span>